 Decide how to invite your users

-When you decide you’re ready to onboard your users, you can go about things one user at a time to get off to an easy start with a slow rollout - or you can add a few people at a time to get things rolling quickly.
 If you’re feeling particularly efficient, you can use an add-on to import from your Microsoft Entra ID (Azure AD) directory or Google Workspace (with more coming soon).

-We have a page about managing your users here!
+icon Learn more about managing your users

-Outline your clients/computers
+Outline your users’ clients/computers

 Remote and mobile clients